hrgarber/3_panel_gui/README.md

 ## Running Tests

-To run the tests, use the following command:
+To run the backend tests, use the following command:

 ```
 python run_tests.py